alberti42/tmux-fzf-links/README.md

 ##### Example: Handling Files and Directories

-For a custom opener (`OpenerType.CUSTOM`), the `post_handler` returns a list of arguments directly passed to `subprocess.Popen`.
+For a custom opener (`OpenerType.CUSTOM_OPEN`), the `post_handler` returns a list of arguments directly passed to `subprocess.Popen`.
 The first element specifies the custom opener executable:

 ```python
 def file_post_handler(match: re.Match[str]) -> list[str]: